-Presentations in any area of a social science are welcome.
-“Social science” includes but is not limited to Sociology, Applied Sociology, Anthropology, Criminology, Social Work, Race and Ethnic Studies, Gender Studies, Policy Studies, and Global/International Studies.
+Research and poster presentations in any area of social science are welcome.
+“Social science” includes but is not limited to Sociology, Applied Sociology, Anthropology, Communication, Criminology, Economics, Geography, History, Media Studies, Political Science, Psychology, Social Work, Race/Ethnic Studies, Gender & Sexuality Studies, Policy Studies, and Global/International Studies.

-Each presenter receives a Certificate of Participation.
-The two best papers and two best posters receive a Certificate for Excellence in Undergraduate Research and a cash prize.
+All presenters will receive Certificates of Participation.
+The two best papers; the two best presentations; and the two best posters will each receive a Certificate for Excellence in Undergraduate Research and a cash prize.

 Students should upload their abstract by Friday, April 7, 2023.

 To do so, click on the link below to complete a conference participation form, which will ask for the following information: